In this Article

-Pineapples have a good amount of natural sugar in them and if you are suffering from gestational diabetes then eating pineapples may increase your blood sugar levels during pregnancy.
-More amounts of sugar in your blood may cause complications in your pregnancy, or it may be harmful to your unborn baby too.
+Pineapples have a good amount of natural sugar in them, and if you are suffering from gestational diabetes, then eating pineapples may increase your blood sugar levels during pregnancy.
+More amounts of sugar in your blood may cause complications in your pregnancy, and it can be harmful to your baby as well.

 Eating pineapples may put you under the risk of miscarriage also.
 This may happen if you consume raw or unripe pineapples during pregnancy.

-Here we have some sumptuous pineapple recipes that you may easily try for inducing labour:
+Here we have some sumptuous pineapple recipes that you can try for inducing labour: